 If you are visiting Iceland in the off-season, consider investing in some cold-proof snow boots.
 If you plan to walk on glaciers or it will be snowing in Iceland during your trip, these are a lifesaver.
 Regular hiking boots or tennis shoes will NOT suffice against the ground that never thaws or Icelandic wind.
 If you are looking for what to wear in Iceland during the winter or for something to include on your winter packing list, a solid pair of snow boots is it!

 Extremities such as hands, feet, and your head are the first things to lose heat.
 As a result, a solid pair of gloves that can stand up to the chilly Icelandic weather is a “must-bring” no matter what time of year you plan to travel.
-Make sure the gloves you choose are thermal and not made out of cheap material like the kind you find at the dollar store.
+The best pair of gloves for Iceland should be thermal and not made out of cheap material like the kind you find at the dollar store.
 No matter what time of year you travel to Iceland, make sure that gloves are included on your Iceland packing list.

 There isn’t too much to say on why you should pack wool socks other than wool is the single best fabric for keeping you warm and has been for centuries.
-I tried to do a winter trip without wool socks and it was a huge mistake.
+We tried to do a winter trip to Iceland without wool socks and it was a huge mistake.
 Winter or summer, make sure to include a few quality pairs of wool socks on your Iceland packing list.

 Waterproof Camera Bag

 If you already own a camera and/or are a photographer, packing a camera is a no-brainer.
-If you are looking to upgrade to something light and affordable, I suggest the Sony a6000.
-That being said, I travel with the Sony A99 and it has been my trustworthy companion for a few years now.
+If you are looking to upgrade to something light and affordable, We suggest the Sony a6000.
+That being said, we travel with the Sony A99 and it has been a trustworthy companion for a few years now.
 If you aren’t up for spending a lot of money when packing for Iceland, simply ensure that your smartphone camera is clean and works well!
 It is good to use in a pinch!

 If you are looking for an easy way to capture great photos and videos during your trip to Iceland, a GoPro should top your Iceland packing list.
 You can invest in a GoPro that is top of the line or stick with an older model like the GoPro Hero 3.
 GoPros are durable and waterproof and perfect to pack for Iceland.
 If you already have a GoPro, add it to your Iceland packing list!

 Mobile Wifi Hotspot

 After traveling for years without a Global Wifi Hotspot, it is something we will never leave home without.
-If you want to visit Iceland and stay connected so you can keep up with work or share photos with friends and family on Instagram, seriously consider getting one!
+If you want to travel to Iceland and stay connected so you can keep up with work or share photos with friends and family on Instagram, seriously consider getting one!
 We use Telecom Square and you can get 10% off services with the code Victoria10.
 That being said, if WiFi isn’t important to you, leave this off your Iceland packing list and simply use Wifi at your hotel, hostel, or Airbnb.

-Feel free to choose the amount of things to pack for Iceland based on the time of year you are traveling and the type of traveler you are.
-If you are hoping to bacpack, you may want to bring only one shirt and one pair of shoes.
+Feel free to choose the number of things to include on your Iceland packing list depending on the time of year you are traveling and the type of traveler you are.
+If you are hoping to backpack, you may want to bring only one shirt and one pair of shoes.
 If you are traveling with more luggage, you may want to have options!
 Keep this Iceland packing list handy and feel free to comment below with anything we left out!